This Week In History: Wk 33 (15 August 1914)

 treaty (noun): a written agreement (usually between countries)

 Transcript: When asked about his plans for Panama in 1904, an ebullient [U.S. President] Teddy Roosevelt declared: "I'm going to make the dirt fly".
 But first, he sent an army doctor Colonel William Gorgas to eliminate the yellow fever epidemics that had doomed earlier French efforts.
 Gorgas declared war on the local mosquitoes and within a year the yellow fever threat was gone.
 Then, workers under the command of Colonel George Washington Goethals blasted and dug their way through the Cordillera Mountains, carving a nine-mile long canyon called the Culebra Cut.
-For over six years, the giant steam shovels dug without cause, filling a railroad car every eight minutes.
+For over six years, the giant steam shovels dug without pause, filling a railroad car every eight minutes.
 The trains rolled as far north as the mouth of the Chagres River where their loads were used to build the gigantic earthen Gatun Dam.
 Locks big enough to lift battleships were built at the Atlantic and Pacific ends of the canal.
 Finally, on June 27th 1913, the dam was closed and the largest manmade lake in history filled, flowing into the Culebra Cut, connecting the Atlantic and Pacific oceans by a slender, but navigable thread.

 1. After being built, the Panama Canal was controlled by the U.S. government for